chromaui/chromatic-docs/src/content/workflow/quickstart-for-reviewers.md

 #### Documentation that's always up to date

 Documentatation goes out of date quickly.
-Storybook and Chromatic work together to automatically [generate UI documentation](https://storybook.js.org/docs/writing-docs/introduction) and publish it to shareable URL.
+Storybook and Chromatic work together to automatically [generate UI documentation](https://storybook.js.org/docs/writing-docs/introduction) and publish it to a shareable URL.
 This documentation contains stories rendered as live examples, as well as an interactive component API explorer.
 Customize the generated docs with additional prose.

 #### Embed stories in Notion and other oEmbed services